michieltjampens/dcafs/docs/store.md

 > Note: The delimiter doesn't have to be ':', it can be any character sequence.
 But no regex (for now).

+> Tip: This is probably a good time to use the 'repeat' function of the telnet interface.
+After using `store:meteo,!!`
+> that will be used as prefix for any following command untill `!!` is send.

 For this the `map` feature is used.
 * Switch to map mode: `store:meteo,map,yes` (or true,1,high)
-* Alter the delimiter `store:meteo,delimiter,:`
+* Alter the delimiter: `store:meteo,delimiter,:`
-* Add the humidity `store:meteo,addint,humidity,hum`
+* Add the humidity: `store:meteo,addint,humidity,hum`
+* Set the unit: `store:meteo,alterval,humidity,unit,%` (added in 2.3.3)
 * Add the temperature `store:meteo,addreal,temperature,temp`
+* Set the unit: `store:meteo,alterval,temperature,unit,°C`(added in 2.3.3)
-* Add the winddirection `store:meteo,addint,winddir,winddir`
+* Add the winddirection: `store:meteo,addint,winddir,winddir`

-(units need to be filled in manually in the xml)
+* Set the unit: `store:meteo,alterval,winddir,unit,°`(added in 2.3.3)

 ```xml
 <stream id="meteo" type="tcp">
     <eol>crlf</eol>